 When shopping for a solar panel brand, the issues at the forefront of people’s minds are usually topics such as the efficiency and wattage of a solar energy system.
-An often overlooked issue is glass – and the type of glass used on a solar panel really does matter.
+An often overlooked issue is solar panel glass – and the type of glass used on a solar panel really does matter.

 When you buy a solar panel, it’s a long term investment – it should serve you well for decades.
 While most manufacturers offer lengthy warranties, some up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
 There’s still many fly-by-nighters in the solar panel industry, cutting prices by cutting corners on component quality.

 While a warranty from a solid company is a great insurance policy, there’s also the inconvenience of needing to make a warranty claim – pulling the panels down, taking them in – it’s all very disruptive and stressful.
 It’s best to have peace of mind from the outset and you can only have that if every part of the panel is of the highest possible quality.

 The dangers of cheap solar panel glass

 When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass being used.
 Look for panels that utilize tempered glass – this should be clearly stated in the panel specifications.